 With the rapid growth trend of cosmeceuticals these years, more and more beauty retailers are expanding their offerings to include cosmeceutical products in their stores.
-Busier and more stressful lifestyles, as well as worsening environmental conditions, can be the essential reasons why the cosmeceuticals market can soar and gain more and more profits in China.
+Busier and more stressful lifestyles, sensitive skin, as well as worsening environmental conditions, can be the essential reasons why the cosmeceuticals market can soar and gain more and more profits in the Chinese market.

-The term “Cosmeceuticals” comes from the words ‘cosmetics’ and ‘pharmaceuticals’, and the adoption of this kind of product is influenced by Western shopping behaviors, where consumers when experiencing bad skin conditions want to be visited by dermatologists before to search an buy items.
-As time went by, Cosmeceuticals have become indispensables for western people, now even for Chinese consumers.
+The term “Cosmeceuticals” comes from the words ‘cosmetics’ and ‘pharmaceuticals’, and the adoption of this kind of product is influenced by Western shopping behaviors, where consumers when experiencing bad skin conditions want to be visited by dermatologists before searching for and buying items.
+As time went by, Cosmeceuticals (or derma cosmetics) have become indispensable for Western people, now even for Chinese consumers.

 Cosmeceutical is a good solution to improve skin conditions

-All these following factors have dramatically impacted the sale of cosmeceutical in China:
+All these following factors have dramatically impacted the sale of cosmeceuticals in China: